Is Your Child A Candidate For Myopia Management?

 Rapidly progressing myopia is more than just a hassle — today’s research shows that it will put your child at increased risk of developing serious eye diseases in late adulthood, such as glaucoma, cataracts, retinal detachment and macular degeneration.

-Fortunately, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang can help slow the progression of your child’s myopia with a customized myopia management program.
+Fortunately, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang can help slow the progression of your child’s myopia with a customized myopia management program.

 What is Myopia Management?

 Myopia management is an evidence-based program that can halt or slow the progression of myopia in children.
-Each myopia management treatment has varying benefits and levels of efficacy; Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang can help you decide which method is most suitable for your child depending on their age and myopia level.
+Each myopia management treatment has varying benefits and levels of efficacy; Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang can help you decide which method is most suitable for your child depending on their age and myopia level.

 Is Myopia Management Right for My Child?